Title: The Consequences of Contradiction, Or: We Won't Say 'We Told you So'

 "Erm, yeah.
 No worries.
 I should, um, probably go get food before the hour's up, yeah?"
 He made to leave but felt a hand tug gently on the sleeve of his robe that pulled him back down.

 "No need, Potter.
 I got you something."
-Draco stated, grabbing a small brown sack and shoving it towards his flat mate.
+Draco stated, grabbing a small brown sack from beside his tray and shoving it towards his housemate.
 Harry frowned a little, curious, and peered inside.
 His eyebrows shot up in surprise.

-"Is that a doner?
-How in Godric's girdle did you manage to find one at this hour?"
+"Is that a kebab?
+How in Godric's girdle did you manage to get one?"

 Draco shrugged and looked away.
 "I had a case in Muggle London and walked by a place that sold some.
 I know how much you like them on the super-rare occasion we go out on the piss outside of Diagon Alley or Hogsmeade.
 Personally, I don't know how you can stand the stuff – the smell burns my nostrils it's so strong and the GREASE, Potter!
 Disgusting!"

 Harry gave him a sloppy grin and dug into the bag, gripping the greasy pita in a greedy fist.
 Everyone began their conversations once more.

 "Thanks, Draco!
 Bloody hell, I haven't had one of these in ages!"